sjbrown/misc_work/deckahedron/mod_combat.md

-A player might have strategic reasons to receive Harm tokens, so, when the player is instructed to lose *at least* 3 Stamina points, they can choose to convert *exactly 3* of those points into a Harm token.
+A player might have strategic reasons to receive Harm tokens, so, when the player is instructed to lose *at least* 3 Stamina points, they can choose to convert *exactly 3* of those points to take Harm instead.

 ## Resting